TeleHealth Psychiatry & Counseling

 Will My Insurance Cover TeleHealth?

-Not every insurance plan covers telehealth, though more and more of these services are being covered.
-You will need to ensure that prior to your appointment that your particular plan covers your telehealth session or you will be responsible for the fee.
+Most insurance plans now cover telehealth.
+You will need to ensure that before your appointment that your particular plan covers your telehealth session or you will be responsible for the fee.

 Is This Like Talkspace or Similar Online Services?

 No, not at all.
 We don't use computer models to match you with multiple unknown counselors in distant locations that you will never meet.
-Effective mental health is about relationship, and for that you need more than a brief daily text from a counselor trying to get through hundreds of messages.
+Effective mental health is about relationships, and for that, you need more than a brief daily text from a counselor trying to get through hundreds of messages.
 All of our providers are employees of King Health, fully licensed in your state, and you get your full session hour of undivided attention, whether online or in-person.
-In fact, you can mix and match online and in-person sessions as you see fit.
+You can mix and match online and in-person sessions as you see fit.

 What Do I Need?

-This method of communication requires that you have access to a computer, tablet, or phone with a webcam, an up-to-date web-browser, and a high-speed (min 1mbs) connection to the internet.
-You will also need a location where you have complete uninterrupted privacy for the duration of your appointment in order to be HIPAA compliant.
+This method of communication requires that you have access to a computer, tablet, or phone with a webcam, an up-to-date web browser, and a high-speed (min 2mbs download and upload) connection to the internet.
+You will also need a location where you have complete uninterrupted privacy for the duration of your appointment to be HIPAA compliant.
 It is helpful to have a stand or holder to hold your device if it is handheld as camera movement can be very distracting for the provider.

 How Can I Make A TeleHealth Appointment?